hawaii-aloha/widget-or-sidebar-per-shortcode/readme.txt

 == Description ==

-This plugin implements 2 mew shortcodes.
+This plugin implements 2 new shortcodes.

 [widget name="" instance=""] to use a widget per shortcode in the content area from a page/post.